baobabyoo/almica/README.md

 You can simply git clone to obtain the scripts to do the joint imaging.
 The scripts `combine_single.sh` and `combine_mosaic.sh` are the scripts for combining single-pointing (ALMA+ACA) observations and mosaic (ALMA+ACA+TP) observations, respectively.

-I am presently locking myself at home due to covid-19 outbreak.
-When I can get back to my office, I will upload some data such that you can run as an example.
+I have included an example in the Example folder.
 Basically that is the data to reproduce the example images shown above, which were used in the image combination workshop [Improving Image Fidelity on Astronomical Data: Radio Interferometer and Single-Dish Data Combination](https://www.alma-allegro.nl/data-combination/).
 This procedure did not join the profiling since I did not have travel budget.

 ## Requirement